virasak/docker-chromedriver/README.md

-# Docker container for creating a ChromeDriver server
+# Docker container for creating a ChromeDriver server + webdriver-dispatcher

 Includes